Welcome!

 PHYSDepot is a repository for physics resources helpful to physicists at all stages — from beginners to professional researchers.
 Our goal is to curate tools, packages, simulations, and educational materials that lower the barrier of entry to physics research and empower independent learners, students, and scientists alike.

 Whether you are just beginning your journey or working on advanced research, PHYSDepot is built to support your work.
-This platform was inspired by the struggle many scientists face when access to mentorship and educational opportunities is limited.
+This platform was inspired by the struggle many scientists face when access to mentorship and educational opportunities are limited.
 We aim to connect, unify, and enable exploration through science and learning.

 We need your help!
 To recommend a resource (datasets, packages, software, learning tools, online interactives, simulations, and more), please see our